Amy Deasismont: Life outside music

 Deasismont keeps her private life separate from her singing career.
 She took the stage name of Amy Diamond when she released her first single, "What's in It for Me".
-She has said that she chose Diamond because it's her birthstone.
+She has said that she chose Diamond because it is her birthstone.

 When Deasismont was a child, she rarely missed school, in spite of her music career.
 According to her, there were promotional jobs only every now and then and most were on weekends.
 If there were gigs on the weekdays, she did the schoolwork as homework.
 She has mentioned in interviews that math, PE, and sewing were her favorite subjects in school.
-She regarded her education as important, as it would allow her to do something else if the music didn't work out or if she didn't want to sing anymore; she had said that she wanted to sing as long as it was fun.
+She regarded her education as important, as it would allow her to do something else if the music did not work out or if she did not want to sing anymore; she had said that she wanted to sing as long as it was fun.
 She had mentioned hairdressing as her future dream hobby.
-Despite her gigs, she had time to have holidays and she said the entertainment business hadn't been harsh on her.
+Despite her gigs, she had time to have holidays and she said the entertainment business had not been harsh on her.
 Her manager-father dealt with the business side, and her parents supported her in her career.

 In 2006, Deasismont received requests to do print modeling and television work in addition to her musical career.
 She appeared in a mail-order catalogue for Ellos, and did promotional work for Statoil and the sport store chain Stadium.
 In December, she appeared as an ice princess on Lassemajas detektivbyrå, a Swedish Christmas series.
 The show allowed her to demonstrate her figure skating skills.
 She was the Swedish Spokesperson for the Junior Eurovision Song Contest that year where she gave 12 points to the winners that year (Tolmachevy Sisters with Vesenniy Jazz).

 In May 2008, the jewelry maker Tussilagosmycken launched a product called "Amy's Diamond".
 The piece is made of silver and has a diamond in the middle, and Deasismont's autograph on the back.
 She has recently done a single for the Barbie CGI feature "Barbie and the Diamond Castle" called "Connected".

 In the summer of 2010 she hosted a 2nd season of 16 episodes for the SVT programme Bulldogg.
-This is a programme where kids can spend time with a dog when their parents don't want any animals in the home.
+This is a programme where kids can spend time with a dog when their parents do not want any animals in the home.
 The episode premiered on 16 January 2011 on SVT.
-In the spring of 2011 Deasismont recorded the 3rd season of 16 Bulldogg.
+In the spring of 2011, Deasismont recorded the third season of 16 Bulldogg.